Arte France: La Sept (1986–1992)

+As early as 1984, French president François Mitterrand conceived the idea of a cultural and educational channel with a European focus.
 In 1985, Georges Fillioud, French Minister of Transport, charged Pierre Desgraupes with creating programmes for one or more of the five channels of the high-power satellite TDF 1 launched in 1988.
-On 27 February 1986, La Société d'édition de programmes de télévision was created by Bernard Faivre d'Arcier, cultural adviser to the former Prime Minister Laurent Fabius and began to develop a stock of programmes.
-It was chaired by historian George Duby.
+In February 1986, La Société d'édition de programmes de télévision was created by Bernard Faivre d'Arcier, cultural adviser to the former Prime Minister Laurent Fabius, and began to develop a stock of cultural and educational programming.
+It was 45% owned by FR3, 25% by the French state, 15% by Radio France, and 15% by the INA.
+In French, the word "sept" means the number seven; and it not only represents the seventh network to have signed on in France, but it also serves as a backronym, for the Société d'édition de programmes de télévision (Television Programme Production Corporation).
 In March 1989, the full name of La Sept changed, becoming La Société européenne de programmes de télévision (European Television Programme Corporation).
 The acronym, however, remained unchanged.